 Antigravity is conceptually interesting here because feature building is where new environments can feel most fluid.
 But unless you are explicitly experimenting, that is not the same as saying it is the most dependable choice.

-Winner for this workflow: Claude Code.
-Greenfield work rewards structure, and structure is where Claude Code currently feels strongest.
+Strongest in my workflow: Claude Code.
+Greenfield work rewards structure, and structure is where Claude Code has consistently felt strongest in my context.

 6. Workflow 2: Refactoring Existing Code